Afcon 2022 qualifiers: Daka double not enough as Mahrez-less Algeria hold Zambia | Goal.com

 Zimbabwe are heading to Cameroon! 🛫🇨🇲#TotalAFCONQ2021 | @online_zifa pic.twitter.com/lYsCbRzWat

-The Desert Foxes will take on Botswana in a dead-rubber affair while the Chipolopolo will square off against the Warriors in their last qualifying games.
+The Desert Foxes will take on Botswana in a dead-rubber affair while the Chipolopolo will square off against the already qualified Warriors in their last qualifying games.

 Zambia last qualified for the Africa Cup of Nations in 2015 while Algeria won the continental title in 2019, after defeating Senegal in the final.